 - A cute green straw and a paper leaf

-- Now…trace hands onto the yellow paper.
+- trace hands onto the yellow paper.
 I was able to get 2 hands traced on 1 piece of paper

-- Now, kids can spread glue all around the middle of the plate
+- spread some glue onto the middle part of the plate

-- Then they should pour a bunch of sunflower seeds onto the glue and spread them out
+- pour a bunch of sunflower seeds onto the glue and spread them out

-- If you feel like it, add a cute straw and a paper leaf to embellish your sweet sunflower even more.
+- If you want to – add a cute straw and a paper leaf to embellish your sweet sunflower even more